antarctica/bas-api-guidelines/api-guidelines.md

 * *Privacy*.
 Enhanced privacy for apps and users using the API.
 HTTP headers and query string parameters (among other things) will be encrypted.
 * *Compatibility*.
 Broader client-side compatibility.
 For CORS requests to the API to work on HTTPS websites -- to not be blocked as mixed content -- those requests must be over HTTPS.

-HTTPS should be configured using modern best practices, including ciphers that support forward secrecy, and HTTP Strict Transport Security."
+HTTPS **SHOULD** be configured using modern best practices, including ciphers that support forward secrecy, and HTTP Strict Transport Security."

 For internal testing, the Web & Applications team maintain a internal Certification Authority which can issue certificates on a per domain basis.
 This simplifies trusting self signed certificates by owning needing to trust the CA certificate.
 These certificates **MUST NOT** be used externally or for services hosted outside of BAS.